 .
 Students who are in pending status for permanent residency are not eligible for admissions to KCU.

 - Virtual Evals

 KCU conducts partial blind interviews.
-Each applicant is scheduled for a 30 minute interview with one two faculty/staff/alumni.
+Each applicant is scheduled for a 30-minute interview with one or two faculty/staff/alumni.

 - Supplemental application required?
 Yes

 - Supplemental application requirements:

 KCU requires two letters of recommendation from a Pre-med committee/advisor and a Physician (DO or MD).
 While a letter from a pre-med committee/advisor is preferred, a letter from a science faculty member may be substituted.